Lambozhuang/lambozhuang.me/src/pages/about.md

 - **Teaching Assistant, DH2642, KTH (2025-2025)**
   - Assist in teaching and supporting students in developing frontend applications using React and Vue.
 - **President of ZJUT iOS Club (2022-2024)**
-  - Founded and led the club, providing a platform for students in ZJUT interested in iOS development.
+  - Founded and led the club, providing a platform for students at ZJUT interested in iOS development.
 - **Member of Jinghong Network Student Association of ZJUT (2020-2021)**
   - Took part in various web projects with Vue.js and Go/Gin.